-- 5.16.1 Unless explicitly permitted for a specific engine component, the following materials may not be used anywhere on the engine : - a) Magnesium based alloys. - b) Metal Matrix Composites (MMC's). - c) Intermetallic materials. - d) Alloys containing more than 5% by weight of Beryllium, Iridium or Rhenium. - 5.16.2 Coatings are free provided the total coating thickness does not exceed 25% of the section thickness of the underlying base material in all axes.
-In all cases the relevant coating must not exceed 0.8mm.
+- 5.16.1 Unless explicitly permitted for a specific application, the following materials may not be used anywhere on the power unit: - a) Magnesium based alloys. - b) Metal Matrix Composites (MMC's). - c) Intermetallic materials. - d) Alloys containing more than 5% by weight of Iridium or Rhenium. - e) Copper based alloys containing more than 2.75% Beryllium. - f) Any other alloy class containing more than 0.25% Beryllium. - g) Tungsten base alloys. - h) Ceramics and ceramic matrix composites. - 5.16.2 The restrictions in Article 5.16.1 do not apply to coatings provided the total coating thickness does not exceed 25% of the section thickness of the underlying base material in all axes.
+In all cases, other than under Article 5.16.3(b), the relevant coating must not exceed 0.8mm. - 5.16.3 The restrictions in Article 5.16.1(h) do not apply to the following applications: - a) Any component whose primary purpose is for electrical or thermal insulation.